appat11/learn-co-sandbox/README.md

 To learn more about the Sandbox, please visit http://help.learn.co/technical-support/learn-ide-in-browser/ide-in-browser-sandbox.
-1 + 2 // nothing before the `//` is a comment, so it will run; but this comment is just fine -- by the way, the answer is 3
+1 + 2 // nothing before the `//` is a comment, so it will run; but this comment is just fine -- by the way, the answer is 3 /*
+ I'm a comment, because I'm inside `/*`.
+ Still a comment.
+ Let's end this comment at the end of this l

+ alert ("Hello Mom!!!!!!")